A push button initiates an action when the user clicks it.

 Buttons have the benefit of affordance, i.e. their visual properties (they look like they can be pushed) suggest how they are used.

 Use a command button to initiate an immediate action.

-Do not use command buttons for a group of actions.
-Consider to use radio buttons with one ‘Apply’ option or a menu button.
+Don’t use command buttons for a group of actions.
+Consider using radio buttons with one ‘Apply’ option or a menu button.

 Use a menu button when you need to execute one action out of a small set of related functions.

 Indicate the menu by a single downward-pointing triangle.

 Clicking the button will drop down the menu only.

 Apply a split button when one of the commands is used by default.

 Clicking the left part (or right in case of RTL alignment) of a split button starts the default action; clicking the split area opens the menu.